holodex/holodex/comms/August-update.md

 ![](http://i.imgur.com/930gpOt.png)

-* By popular demand, you can view more details about an agent by hovering over it with the cursor.
+* By popular demand, you can now view more details about an agent by hovering over it with the cursor.
 A tooltip will pop up with a larger avatar image and name.
 In the future this may have more details (location, interests etc).

 ![](http://i.imgur.com/0GQGACU.png)

 ### Strategy

+In no particular order:

+1. Develop an MVP.
+2. Get opensource contributors by making the codebase and stack legit and leveraging Mikey's role as Nodeschool Wellington facilitator
+3. Improve what we  already have.
+Improvements within the current design: mobile responsive, improve search, more details about people and groups, tags etc.

+The

 ### Team Update